J.P. Crawford Player Props: Mariners vs. Tigers

 J.P.
 Crawford At The Plate

-- Among qualified hitters in MLB play, he ranks 93rd in batting average, 27th in on-base percentage, and 113th in slugging.
+- Among the qualified hitters, he ranks 93rd in batting average, while his on-base percentage ranks 26th and he is 115th in slugging.

-- Crawford has reached base via a hit in 52 games this year (of 84 played), and had multiple hits in 19 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.